Key Difference – Atopic Dermatitis vs Eczema

 - Cat and dog dander

-A variable clinical presentation can be seen in atopic dermatitis.
+There is a variable clinical presentation in atopic dermatitis.
 Most commonly we can see erythematous, itchy, scaly patches mainly in the flexures of the elbows, knees, ankles, wrists and around the neck.
 Other clinical features that appear in atopic dermatitis are;

 - Appearance of small vesicles